-Financial Economics: Classics and Contemporary is a graduate level book forthcoming with MIT Press (> 1,000 pages)
+Financial Economics is a graduate level book forthcoming with MIT Press (> 1,000 pages)

-Please email me to enquire about availability of sample chapters of Financial Economics whilst using an official account (e.g., university, bank, government) and indicating the reasons for your enquiry.
+Please email me to enquire about availability of sample chapters of the book whilst using an official account (e.g., university, bank, government) and indicating the reasons for your enquiry.
 Thank you!

 Top maps: Illustration of the increased efficiency in maritime routing allowed by the Suez Canal (right panel) opened in 1869, and the Panama Canal (left panel) opened in 1913, two amongst the most enduring technological marvels with global economic and political implications.